zhoudaquan/ChatAnything/README.md

   - Multiple model choices for initial frame generation.
   - Multiple choices for voices.
 # Install & Run
 Just follow the instructions.
-Every thing would be simple (hopefully).
+Everything would be simple (hopefully).
 Reach out if you met with any problems!
 ### Install
 First, install the virtual environment.
 ```